apparebit/prettypretty/docs/howto-color.rst

 prettypretty.
-Since bright colors seem even brighter against a dark background, that green most certainly won't do for dark mode and I picked a second, darker green as well, i.e., the color with tag ``rgb256`` and coordinates ``3, 151, 49``, which is three divisions by 255 away from the color with tag ``srgb`` and coordinates ``0.01176, 0.59216, 0.19216`` (rounded to five decimals).
+Since bright colors seem even brighter against a dark background, that green most certainly won't do for dark mode and I picked a second, darker green as well, i.e., the color with tag ``rgb256`` and coordinates ``3, 151, 49``, which is three divisions by 255 away from the `sRGB
+<https://en.wikipedia.org/wiki/SRGB>`_ color with tag ``srgb`` and coordinates
+``0.01176, 0.59216, 0.19216`` (rounded to five decimals).
+Between the two color spaces sRGB and Display P3, sRGB is the older and smaller one.
+It also has been the default color space for monitors and the web for the longest time.

 As the examples suggest, prettypretty's color representation includes a tag—to identify the color format or space—and the coordinates.
 Supported formats, including ``ansi``, ``eight_bit``, ``rgb6``, and ``rgb256``, have one or three integer coordinates, whereas supported color spaces, including ``srgb``, ``p3``, ``oklab``, and ``oklch``, have three floating point coordinates.
-For the RGB color spaces, including ``srgb`` and ``p3``, the coordinates are normalized, i.e., range from 0 to 1, inclusive.
+For RGB color spaces such as ``srgb`` and ``p3`` the coordinates are normalized, i.e., range from 0 to 1, inclusive.
 Prettypretty can convert between all of these formats and color spaces, though some of the conversions are inherently lossy.

 Prettypretty's basic color abstraction, :class:`.ColorSpec`, is just a record with a ``tag`` and ``coordinates``.
-Prettypretty also has a fully featured color class, :class:`.Color`, that adds a good number of methods to the basic color specification record.
-To actually write out colors, you have a number of
+In addition, prettypretty has a fully featured color class, :class:`.Color`, that adds a good number of methods to the basic color record.
+To actually write out colors, you have a number of options:
-options:

  1. Invoke :class:`.ColorSpec` on a tag and coordinates tuple;
  2. Use the :meth:`.ColorSpec.of` helper method, which gets rid of extra